flokk.

 Vaxholm Fortress Museum

 The 16th-century Vaxholm Fortress sits on its own small island just off Vaxholm and is reached by a short boat shuttle from the harbor.
-Kids can explore the ramparts, cannons, and prison cells, and th
+Kids can explore the ramparts, cannons, and prison cells, and the museum inside tells the story of Stockholm's coastal defenses.

 culture